lightme-fan/birthday-app/readme.md

 ## Features

 - Using Custom-hooks
-- Searching a person by their name or month of their birthday.
+- Searching a person by either their name or month of their birthday.
 - Adding a new person to the list
 - Removing a person
 - Editing a preson